“Care for Well-researched, High-quality, and FREE Contents?“

 So, that’s it.

-Would you read an email which is a cluster of 500 words?
+Would you read an email that is a cluster of 500 words?

 I guess, no. And, your readers will also not read.